luoyi-hi/FaST/README.md

 # FaST

-The architecture of FaST, as shown in Figure 1, comprises three components: 1) Temporal Compression Input with MoE to con-dense historical sequences into low-dimensional representations.
+The architecture of FaST, as shown in Figure 1, comprises three components: 1) Temporal Compression Input with MoE to condense historical sequences into low-dimensional representations.
 2) Heterogeneity-aware MoE with a router and GLU experts for the extraction of various spatial-temporal characteristics.
 3) Adaptive Graph Agent Attention Module for efficient long-range spatial interactions and multilayer feature capture.

 ![Figure 1](./src/model.png)